‘I’m a miracle’: Hutchinson man reflects on his battle with COVID-19 after flatlining twice

 “The walking, talking, I get short breath, just everyday living things that you take for granted,” Ratley said.

-Ratley said throughout his battle one thing was constant, the support from the Hutchinson community.
+He said, throughout his battle, one thing was constant – the support from the Hutchinson community.
 Friends and family rallying for Ratley with drive-by parades outside of the hospital and fundraisers.

 Ratley is hoping his experience will inspire people to be proactive and not take risks that could expose them to COVID-19.